 The market turmoil of 2020-2021, along with an unprecedented surge that has renewed a focus on retail investors, has pushed direct investing platforms into the spotlight.
-With this rise of the retail investor comes significant opportunity, as recently highlighted by our colleague Scott Reddel.
+With this rise of the retail investor comes significant opportunity, as recently highlighted by my colleague Scott Reddel.

 From a customer experience perspective, direct investing is nothing new.
 However, during the pandemic we witnessed the union of social (media, communities and group action) and capital (saving and trading) as customers looked for new forms of entertainment and different avenues to wealth.

 The pandemic also influenced the speed of digital adoption for many and their expectations around education, advice and associated fees.
 This was particularly true for first-time DIY traders looking to take more control of their investing activities.

 These conditions created a perfect storm for direct investing tools, and many are finding ways to embrace it.

 I can personally relate to this, given the market run in 2020-2021.
 And having a well developed FOMO (fear of missing out), I was keen to get more into this action during the height of the market disruption.
 After some experimentation, I reopened trading accounts with discount brokers and newer fintech trading offerings.
 For customers like me, there is a wide—at times, overwhelming—range of players to consider, from established brokerages to the emerging entrants.

 I wasn’t alone in this journey: Canadian investors opened a record 2 million+ DIY accounts in 2020.
 In the US, 38% of market participants opened their first taxable account that same year.
 Our 2021 Wealth Management Consumer Survey showed that 55% of investors believe they could do a better job of investing themselves by making decisions that yield better returns net of advisory fees.
 And when it comes to building the onramp of new customers, 95% of Gen Z investors said they would consider wealth products and services offered by Google, Apple or Facebook.